Arkatufus/Akka.Management/src/cluster.bootstrap/Akka.Management.Cluster.Bootstrap/README.md

   cluster instance which is used to lookup peers in service discovery.
 If unset, it will be derived from the ActorSystem name.
 - `akka.management.cluster.bootstrap.contact-point-discovery.discovery-method`: the intended service discovery mechanism (from what choices [Akka Discovery](https://getakka.net/articles/discovery/index.html) provides).
 If unset, falls back to the system-wide default from akka.discovery.method.

-### Exposed Akka.Management REST API Endpoint
-`Akka.Management.Cluster.Bootstrap` will add a new REST HTTP API endpoint to the `Akka.Management` HTTP server at the address `http://{host}:{port}/bootstrap/seed-nodes`.
-Calling a GET on this endpoint will return a JSON document containing the Akka cluster address of the node and a list of up to 5 seed nodes from the that Akka node.

 ## How It Works